Start a conversation. Try saying...

 If a young person becomes distressed during a game, it’s always appropriate to stop, reassure them and attend to their emotional needs before any return to activity.
 Their wellbeing comes first, the games will be here when they’re ready.

 Free and confidential support, open 24 hours a day, 7 days a week.
-Call 0800 1111 or through online chat at childline.org.uk/
+Call 0800 1111 or through online chat at the Childline website

-If you’re worried about something sexual that’s happened online or the way someone has communicated with them online, report it to ceop.police.uk/safety-centre/
+If you’re worried about something sexual that’s happened online or the way someone has communicated with them online, report it to the CEOP website

 If you need to leave quickly, press the button in this bottom right-hand corner.
-It will close this site and redirect you to the BBC website, leaving no trace of your visit.
+It will close this site and take you to the CBBC website.